ZeldOcarina/salesjet-external-apps/README.md

 In case of error the default behavior is just alerting an error has occured, you can override this by passing an optional 'no-alert' as the fourth parameter to the function if you want to customize error handling.

-This is the error object returned in case of error:
+This is the error object logged in case of error:

 ```
 //ERROR OBJECT